HcPlu/HcPlu.github.io/_pages/about.md

 Education
 -----
+* PhD student, Eindhoven University of Technology, 2024-2028
-* B.E. in Computer Science and Technology, Southern University of Science and Technology, 2021
+* M.E. in Electronics Science and Technology, Southern University of Science and Technology, 2021-2024
-* M.E. in Electronics Science and Technology, Southern University of Science and Technology, 2024 (expected)
+* B.E. in Computer Science and Technology, Southern University of Science and Technology, 2017-2021

 Work experience
 -----